-Once you know your acceptable range, keep close track of your normal glucose sugar level by testing after meals two to four times a day.
-Never assume your blood sugar levels by high or low glucose sugar symptoms.
-Test each time using your blood sugar meter.
+Once you know your target range, keep close track of your daily glucose results by testing after meals two to four times a day.
+Never assume your blood sugar levels by high or low glucose symptoms.
+Test each time using your blood glucose meter.
 Test at the same time each day whenever possible and record the results in your blood sugar chart immediately so you don’t forget.

 Supplement Your Blood Sugar Chart

 A great way to make your chart work hard for you is to keep a supplemental diary.
 In the diary, keep careful records of your daily activities.
 Start by writing down what you eat, how much you eat and when you eat it.
 Don’t forget to include drinks and snacks.
-Also record your medication and exercise, the time you took it, its quality and duration.
+Also record your medication and exercise, the time you took it, the dose, and duration.

-Whenever your blood sugar levels are outside their range or different from the usual, refer to your supplemental diary.
-Then in the notes section of your blood sugar chart, write down any unusual activity that might have affected the strange levels.
+Whenever your blood sugar levels are outside your target range or different from the usual, refer to your supplemental diary.
+In the notes section of your blood sugar chart, write down any unusual activity that might have affected the strange levels.
 If nothing was out of the ordinary, note that too.
 The notes may help you and your doctor come up with a solution at your next appointment.